connellsharp/Controlless/README.md

 }
 ```

-Maybe you could hook up a generic binder that uses attributes to bind straight onto the DTO.
+Or instead, maybe you could hook up a generic binder that uses attributes to bind straight onto the DTOs.

 ```c#
 [HttpPut("/things/{id}/details")]